OlivierLD/raspberry-coffee/Serial.IO/README.md

 ```

 ### To run the example
-The example illustrates a Serial communication between the Raspberry PI (or any other machine) and an Arduino Uno.
+The example illustrates a Serial communication between the Raspberry Pi (or any other machine) and an Arduino Uno.

 To proceed:
 - Upload the sketch `ArduinoSerialEvent.ino` on the Arduino Uno
-- Connect the USB cable, between the Arduino and the Raspberry PI
+- Connect the USB cable, between the Arduino and the Raspberry Pi
 - Make sure the Serial port names match in the `ArduinoEchoClient.java` (or use the System variable named `serial.port`)

 The example send several sentences to the Arduino, the Arduino sends the sentences back to the
-Raspberry PI, in reverse order.
+Raspberry Pi, in reverse order.
 A string like 'arduino' will be sent back as 'oniudra'.
 The example is reversing the sentences of a `Lorem ipsum` paragraph (look in the code for details).

 ```